adobe/reactor-developer-docs/extensions/edge_extensions/reference/action-types.md

 ## Action Result

 The result returned by a action module can be anything.
-If the action needs to execute an async task, you can return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that returns whatever result you want once the promise is resolved.
+If the action needs to execute an asynchronous task, you can return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that returns whatever result you want once the promise is resolved.

 The action result is stored inside `ruleStash` key that is made available to all the modules through the Adobe Request Context (arc).
 You can learn more about `ruleStash` [here](../arc#arcrulestash-objectstring-).